mysociety/popit-api/README.md

 console.log("API Server listening at http://127.0.0.1:3000/api");
 ```

-The run it with node.
+Then run it with node.

 ```bash
 node server.js